AdyGCode/SaaS-FED-Notes/2026/Session-00/slides-00-00-title/slides.md

 <br>

 > - Mermaid syntax used for some diagrams
-> - Some content was generated with the assistance of Microsoft CoPilot
+> Some content may have been generated with the assistance of Microsoft CoPilot